Facilitating the supply of wood chip from forest plantations for a major heat user.

 - To provide a potential wood energy flow ranking of plantations based on roading infrastructure, wood energy potential and haulage distance to end users.

-- Project report: Teagasc SupplyChip Report (PDF, 2.5 MB)
+- Project report: Teagasc SupplyChip Report (PDF)